raisely/parkes-controller/README.md

 ## Authorization

-A function for authorizing requests with the following signature
+A function for authorizing requests with the following signature.
+This is required.
+If you really don't want to authorize requests, set this to false.

 ```javascript
 function(ctx, { model, parent, scopes, isPrivate })